Le lien vers cette page a été envoyé avec succès aux destinataires.

 The law provides that criminal liability of a minor may be incurred from 13 years.

-In practice, any minor may be held accountable before the courts and brought before a judge.
-The judge assesses whether the minor has acted with discernment and whether he or she may be subject to criminal prosecution.
+The judge shall assess whether the minor has acted with discernment and whether he or she may be subject to criminal proceedings.

 FYI

 parents are civil officials the mistakes of their minor child.
 The compensation of the victim will be at their expense.
-However, in some cases, State responsibility may be assumed by the victims instead of that of the minor's parents.
+However, in some cases, State responsibility may be assumed by the victims, instead of that of the minor's parents.

 In principle, a minor under 13 years of age cannot be prosecuted.
 The law assumes that he is not in a position to assess a situation accurately.
 We're talking about presumption of indiscriminacy.